Benno Lüthi, Forch (CH)

 Biography Benno Lüthi

 Benno Lüthi was born in 1945 in Zürich.
 After a chemical-technical apprenticeship he worked for five years at the Technical University in Zürich.
 Following this he studied medical chemistry at the Zürich children’s hospital.
 Between 1969 and 1994 he was director and co-owner of the medical laboratory DIAGNOSTICA in Zürich.
 Apart from human medical research, the laboratory was also engaged in veterinary medicine, especially parasitology in wild animals.
 In 1990 he was elected a trustee of the charity for the conservation of bats in Switzerland.
 In 2001 he joined the voluntary team at Zürich Zoo.
-Since 1997, when he made his first voyage as a tourist to the far south, Benno has been fascinated by the Antarctic continent and has returned several times as lecturer.
+Since 1997, when he made his first voyage as a tourist to the far south, Benno has been fascinated by the Antarctic continent and has returned several times as lecturer and expedition leader.
 In 1997 he was co-founder of the Antarctic Research Trust (ART), of which he has been president ever since.
+He is co-author of numerous scientific studies on penguins and other wildlife in Antarctic and sub-Antarctic regions.

 Biography Klemens Pütz